 Longshoremen and shipbuilders, who were exposed to massive levels of asbestos while unloading asbestos fiber and other asbestos-containing cargo.
 Shipyard workers were also exposed to asbestos while constructing and repairing vessels

-Miners, where asbestos was a contaminant
+Miners, where asbestos was either being mined or a contaminant in talc being mined

 Plumbers and pipefitters, including steamfitters, who worked with asbestos gaskets and packing and the insulation used on the pipes they were repairing